What are the things you spend your money on?

 Knowing exactly where your money goes is important if you want to improve your finances.
 But I know it’s not always easy to start doing so.

-Oftentimes, when we finally decide to set aside time to budget our money, we get overwhelmed by the amount of things we need to consider and the task becomes less interesting and boring.
-After a few minutes, we start to think about other things and procrastinate for another day until the task gets buried and forgotten.
+Oftentimes, when we finally decide to set aside time to budget our money, we get overwhelmed by the number of things we need to consider and the task becomes less interesting and boring.

-If you’re new to creating a spending plan, then perhaps you would like to try this simple budgeting technique that a friend of mine actually uses.
+If you’re new to creating a spending plan, then perhaps you would like to try this simple budgeting technique that a friend of mine uses.
 It’s pretty much straightforward and effective if you commit to it.

-There are three basic places where your money usually goes: the past, the present and the future.
-This is what my friend calls “the spending time line”.
-It’s really an unusual way to categorize a budget plan, and I know it seems vague, so let me explain this concept further.
+There are three basic places where your money usually goes: the past, the present, and the future.
+This is what my friend calls “the spending timeline”.

 - A Budget For Your Past.
 The past refers to your loans and unpaid purchases.
 Quite simply, this refers to your debts.
 These can either be good debts or bad debts.